Meet Coach

 Various ab gizmos you’d see in infomercials

-I saved every dollar of my babysitting/quarter gambling money (we’d play quarters on the bus ride to school).
+I saved every dollar I could get my hands on, from selling candy to babysitting to quarter gambling (we’d play quarters on the bus ride to school).

 Funny how dedicated to these core-centric maneuvers I was without the slightest inclination it takes more than training for visible abs.
 The amount of extra sugar in my Kool-Aid was very much a barrier and my sweet tooth was very much entertained..

-Still an early moment of abdominal pride I’ll mention was in organized tackle football practice.
+Still an early moment of abdominal pride was in organized tackle football practice.

-My teammates and I were doing what we called “six inches” where you lay on your back with erected legs, six inches above where the fire ants dwell..
+My teammates and I were doing what we called “six inches” where you’d lay on your back with erected legs, six inches above where the fire ants dwell..

-Fire ants are relevant here, in that I remember one biting me on the pinky while I laid there motionless because I refused to let “coach” catch me being “soft” 😆.
+I remember one biting me on the pinky while I laid motionless because I refused to let “coach” catch me being “soft” 😆.

-Agonizing is an accurate description of the exercise though.. probably the bite too.
+Agonizing is an accurate description of the exercise.. the bite too.

-He enjoyed the emphatic “umph” one would belt out upon impact.
+He enjoyed the involuntary “umph” one would belt out upon impact.

 What he didn’t know about me was I’d been working on my core, so this Texan was prepared.
 It replays in my mental Blu-ray.. one blazing summer.
 Coach approached my row releasing the Wilson directly above my waistline.